GridTools/gt4py/docs/functional/QuickstartGuide.md

 b = np_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=b_value, dtype=np.float32))
 ```

-#### Data-parallel operations
+#### Field operators

-In GT4Py, operations are done on entire fields at a time as opposed to looping over all elements of a field and processing each element separately.
-The operations can be defined using *field operators*, which are essentially pure functions that take some immutable fields as arguments and return another field as result.
+Most often you will be working with fields of data rather than single scalar elements.
+The operations over fields can be defined using *field operators*, which are essentially pure functions that can take some fields as immutable arguments and return another field as result.
 Because of optimizations, field operators are only allowed to use a subset of the Python syntax.
 Syntactical correctness is checked by the `@field_operator` decorator.

 This field operator returns the sum of the two arguments: